rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/domains/README_domains.md

-# Domains of Civium
+# Domains of CoCivium

-Civium’s structure spans across modular *domains*—distinct but interwoven spheres of function and inquiry.
+CoCoCivium’s structure spans across modular *domains*—distinct but interwoven spheres of function and inquiry.
 Each domain captures a persistent tension in the evolution of society and intelligence.

 This index introduces the core domains and primes readers on their conceptual purpose.